DA0-DA0/dao-dao-ui/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+Note: If you change  `.env.local`, you'll need to re-add the chain to Keplr.
+If you select a different chain in Keplr (like Cosmos), you can scroll down and remove the "Wasmd Test" chain, then you can re-add it by connecting your wallet.

 ## Requirements